Dunstaent History, Family Crest & Coats of Arms

 Of all the Anglo-Saxon names to come from Britain, Dunstaent is one of the most ancient.
 The name is a result of the original family having lived near a stony hill.
 Dunstaent is derived from two Old English elements: dun and stan.
 Dun was a word for hill, and stan meant "stony."
 The translation of the name is therefore "stony hill."

 It is also possible that the name is patronymic; that is, derived from the name of a parent.
 Dunstan was a popular given name in England in the Middle Ages.

 Early Origins of the Dunstaent family

 The surname Dunstaent was first found in Cornwall where they held a family seat from very ancient times.
-The earliest reference of the name was of Dunstan (c.909-988,) who was an Abbot of Glastonbury, a Bishop of Worcester, a Bishop of London, and an Archbishop of Canterbury.
+The earliest reference of the name was of Saint Dunstan (c.909-988,) who was an Abbot of Glastonbury, a Bishop of Worcester, a Bishop of London, and an Archbishop of Canterbury.
 He was the son of Heorstan, a West-Saxon noble, whose estate lay near Glastonbury.

 Durston is a village and civil parish in Somerset that dates back to the Domesday Books where it lists Roger Arundel as originally holding the land but later passed to William de Arlegh who founded the priory of Buckland Sororum (also known as Buckland Priory) in about 1167.

 The market-town and parish of Shiffnall in Shropshire was home to another branch of the family.
 "This place, formerly called Idsall, appears to have been of greater note than it is at present.
 It belonged to Earl Morcar prior to the Conquest, and at a period considerably later was the property of the family of Dunstanville, one of whom, Walter de Dunstanville, by the special command of Henry III., resided in the Marches, to protect them against the ravaging incursions of the Welsh.
 The estate afterwards came into the possession of the Badlesmeres, who obtained from Edward I. a market for two days in the week, and two yearly fairs."

 Early History of the Dunstaent family

 This web page shows only a small excerpt of our Dunstaent research.
-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunstaent History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunstaent History in all our PDF Extended History products and printed products wherever possible.

 Dunstaent Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Dunstaent has been spelled many different ways, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+Dunstaent has been spelled many different ways, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.